 Like any eating regimen, consider the pitfalls before jumping on the keto diet bandwagon.
 As Spatola pointed out, the diet is rigid and can be hard to stick with.
 For example, drastically reducing carb-intake can be challenging and can lead to discomfort, irritability, loss of libido, nausea and even vomiting.

 Spatola also added that women who are pregnant, plan to become pregnant or plan on breastfeeding should avoid the diet.
 Those with gallbladder problems, kidney, live or heart diseases should also definitely consult with their provider before starting the diet.

 Moderation is key

-Radically restricting the kinds of food you eat over the long run is difficult to sustain at best, Spatola said.
-Moderation and consistent exercise have a far better chance of helping you achieve your goal.
+Radically restricting the kinds of food you eat over the long run is difficult to sustain.
+Moderation and consistent exercise have a far better chance of helping you achieve your goal, dietitians say.

 “A lot of folks come to me and say that they want to get started on a keto diet after reading stuff online, but I always recommend that you get educated by a professional to see if it’s right for you or try a more balanced approach first ,” Spatola said.
 “I joke that the first few days on the keto diet you turn into a gremlin because it’s such a drastic change for your body.”

 "Do your research and don’t be afraid to consult a professional before delving into a plan that may not work for you," Spatola said.
 "Look at the big picture and set realistic goals that involve a lifestyle change, rather than a short-term diet alone."